Teresa Cutter is one of Australia’s leading authorities on healthy cooking and the founder of The Healthy Chef.

 Commencing her career in hospitality, Teresa trained as chef in the classical French tradition.
 Her natural talent and passion for food was rewarded early on in her career winning Apprentice Of The Year two years running, followed by a Gold Medal at the Salon Cullinare.
 It was then that she also received her qualifications as a certified fitness trainer.
 Juggling five days as a chef, and two days each week fitness training, Teresa recognised the importance of a healthy diet for energy and wellbeing.
 In 1998, Teresa competed in fitness figure competitions, placing 2nd in Australia.
 She then traded the gym for the boxing gloves, taking up Muay Thai kickboxing and submission wrestling.

-As a classically trained chef, nutritionist and accredited personal trainer, Teresa decided to combine her two great loves – gastronomy and physical fitness.
+As a classically trained chef, Teresa decided to combine her two great loves – gastronomy and health.
 Choosing to share her lifestyle, recipes and wisdom internationally, she has inspired thousands of people to make positive changes to their lives through her website (www.thehealthychef.com).
 Moving to Sydney in 2001, Teresa published the first of five healthy cookbooks – “Bite Me” and “The Anti-Ageing Cookbook” – in 2002.
 Her continuous experimentation in the kitchen saw her develop her 3rd book, “Fit Food”, in early 2004, followed quickly by her 4th and 5th recipe books.
 “The 80/20 Diet” and “101 Ways to Lose Weight”, which are currently rated no #1 on iTunes.

 Pursuing her dream of opening her own restaurant, Teresa opened the wholesome and organic café on the shores of Avalon in Northern Sydney called ‘The Healthy Chef’.
 Its phenomenal success spurred Teresa to reach an even wider audience, and in November 2012, she launched The Healthy Chef Functional Food Range.
 Free from chemicals, artificial sweeteners and fillers and made from whole foods, The Healthy Chef WPI and Organic Pea Protein are the first of its kind in Australia.